(The entire book appears at this link with chapters added after appearing online:

 back injury sustained in a tugboat accident.

-This case calls for standard procedure.
+Case calls for standard operating procedure.
 Tyger is in

 The journey provides a rare opportunity to leave the Pelican